Pelvic Pain

 Medications

-Pain-relieving nonsteroidal anti-inflammatory drugs, or NSAIDs, such as ibuprofen (Motrin) and naproxen (Aleve), are available over-the-counter (OTC) and by prescription.
+• Pain-relieving nonsteroidal anti-inflammatory drugs, or NSAIDs, such as ibuprofen (Motrin) and naproxen (Aleve), are available over the counter (OTC) and by prescription.

 Because they reduce the amount of the hormone prostaglandin, which is involved in producing inflammation, these drugs reduce swelling and relieve menstrual cramps and pain.
-Studies have shown that women with painful periods have higher than normal levels of prostaglandin.
+Studies have shown that women with painful periods produce higher than normal levels of prostaglandin.
 To be most effective, NSAIDs must be taken regularly, but long-term use can lead to serious side effects, including stomach ulcers and intestinal bleeding; discuss these risks with your health care professional.

-Elmiron (pentosan polysulfate sodium) is an oral drug approved to treat interstitial cystitis.
-How Elmiron relieves interstitial cystitis is not completely understood, but it is believed to work by gradually helping repair and restore the damaged bladder lining.
+• Elmiron (pentosan polysulfate sodium) is an oral drug approved to treat interstitial cystitis.
+How this drug relieves interstitial cystitis is not completely understood, but it is believed to work by gradually helping repair and restore the damaged bladder lining.
 While some women find their symptoms improve in as little as four weeks, studies show that it usually take three months to see a significant benefit, and some women never experience a benefit.

-Antidepressant drugs are often prescribed for chronic pain.
+• Antidepressant drugs are often prescribed for chronic pain.
 They seem to affect pain transmission signals to the brain as well as help relieve any underlying depression.

 Surgery